awolgamott/todoFullStackWithUsers/README.md

-## TooMuch To Do
+## TooMuch To Do (Full Stack)
 To-Do List app using model-view architecture (required view: React).
+Stores data in a mongo database via API.
 Has three routes/views: all tasks, done tasks, and undone tasks, where each view shows only its designated subset of tasks.

 ## Capabilities